PowerShell/ProjectMercury/docs/ShellInteractions.md

 ![Mock up showing copying code blocks for multiple code blocks](./media/ShellInteractions/CopyingHotkeyMockUp.png)

-Additionally since we also support commands run in the interactive chat, we can indicate which code block to copy via a parameter for indicating which one to dd
+Additionally since we also support commands run in the interactive chat, we can indicate which code block to copy via a parameter for indicating which one to copy.

 ```
 aish:2>/code copy 1
 Code snippet 1 copied to clipboard.